aurelia/documentation/English/docs.md

 * One-time Compilation - Templates for Custom Elements required this way are compiled once for the entire application.
 * Local Scope - The required resource is only visible inside the view that requires it, reducing the likelihood of name conflicts and improving maintainability and understandability by eliminating globals.
 * Renaming - Resources can be renamed during require if two 3rd party resources with the same or similar name need to be used in the same view.
-    - ex. `<require from="./nav-bar" as="foo-bar"></require>` - Now instead of using a `nav-bar` element you can use a `foo-bar` element.
-(This is based on ES6 import syntax where renaming is considered a replacement for using an Alias because it strictly renames the type.)
+    - ex. `<require from="nav-bar" as="foo-bar"></require>` - Now instead of using a `nav-bar` element you can use a `foo-bar` element.
+(This is based on ES6 import syntax where renaming is considered a replacement for using an Alias because it strictly renames the type locally.)
 * Packages - The require can point to a module with multiple resources which will all be imported into the same view.
 * Extensibility - You can define new types of resources which, when required in this way, can execute custom loading (async one-time) and registration (once per-view).
 This is a declarative, extensible resource loading pipeline.
 * ES6 - Code is loaded by the ES6 loader rather than the HTMLImport mechanism, enabling all the features and extensibility of your loader.
 This design choice fully unifies all app resource loading, whether through JavaScript or HTML.